frank-ventures/igdb-bearer-token-playground/README.md

 - Clone the repo
 - Make an `.env.local` file
 - You'll need these in your `.env.local`: `TWITCH_TV_ID` and `TWITCH_TV_SECRET`.
 [Get them from following these instructions](https://api-docs.igdb.com/#getting-started)
+- and also a `DATABASE_URL` to connect to SupaBase, or whatever database you use.
 - `npm install` all the things
 - `npm run dev`

 # What?

 Weird things happen.
-The server and client components are handling fetches mostly separate from each other.
+The server and client components on Page 1 and Page 2 are handling fetches sorta separate from each other.

 Currently, the `FetchToken.js` module initialises a variable to store the Bearer Token, and has a bunch of functions within, mainly for: